-- Integrate ecological, social, and economic perspectives while investigating contemporary problems in our agrifood system
+- Integrate ecological, social, political and economic perspectives while investigating contemporary problems in our agrifood system

-Gain the knowledge you need to help improve farm productivity, ensure better livelihood for farmers, and reverse the trends of species loss, genetic erosion, and world hunger.
+- Gain the knowledge you need to help farmers and communities realize the multiple benefits of agroecology, ensure better livelihood for farmers, and reverse the trends of climate crisis, biodiversity loss, inequity and hunger.

 - Graduate Students

 - Activists, Practitioners, and Professionals seeking advanced learning in agroecology

 - We believe that we learn best from a diversity of sources and a diversity of voices – online participation means you can join us from almost anywhere.